mo-jo-dev/repo_ocean_extension/README.md

   ```

-- Now, there are two ways to run the file:
+- Now, there are two ways to run project as a website:
     - Open the cloned folder and open the `index.html` file.
 Hooray! you have just opened the webpage in your device.
     - You can open the VS Code editor and there using an extension named `live server` you will get the access to `PORT: 5500` and you will get the web page
+- To run as an extension, follow the steps:
+    - In your chrome browser, go to the 3 dots in top right corner.
+    - Hover over Extensions & Click on `Manage Extensions`
+    - Turn on the `Developer mode` in top right corner
+    - Now, in the same window click on `Load unpacked` in top left corner
+    - You have to select the folder `repo_ocean_extension` that you cloned.
+    - Hooray!! your extension is ready
+    - Just click on the extensions icon and enjoy.